contentful/ui-extensions-sdk/examples/number-dropdown/README.md

 browser page, your changes will be reflected in the widget.

-If you want to deploy the code from `app.html` directly again, without having to serve it locally you can run
+If you want to deploy the code from `app.html` directly again, without having to serve it locally, you can run
 ~~~bash
 contentful-widget update --space-id MY_SPACE_ID --force
 ~~~